big-data-lab-team/paper-in-mem-locality/README.md

-# Paper Big Data strategies
+# Paper Big Data Strategies

 In this paper we quantify and discuss the performance brought by in-memory computing, data locality and lazy evaluation on